chrbknudsen/KBAPI/README.md

 <!-- badges: end -->

-The goal of KBapi is to …
+The goal of KBapi is to make it easy to extract data from the API of Royal Danish Library.

 ## Installation